Surferlul/RockyouMask/README.md

 Linux: hashcat yourhashfilehere --show

-Windows: in the commandline navigateto the hashcat directory - .\hashcat64.exe yourhashfilehere --show
+Windows: in the commandline navigate to the hashcat directory - .\hashcat64.exe yourhashfilehere --show